frank2002d/PythonTestProject/PythonProject/inventory_readme.txt

+03/03/2021
+next task edit the inventory file if there are duplicate

 03/02/2021
   -able to read from csv file
   - create dictionary from the csv files , keys= product, values is the price & inventory